 Parents are their child's first teacher.
 Many of the suggestions from the service will be part of play and daily routines.
 Some activities may be more specific and require some time to be set aside so that these strategies can be practices.

-Daily practice is important as children who have difficulties with learning may need longer to understand and process information.
-It is not uncommon for children who are experiencing difficulties to forget what they have learned without regular reminders that they will get from daily sessions with parents / carers.
+Daily practise is important as children who have difficulties with learning may need longer to understand and process information.
+It is not uncommon for children who are experiencing difficulties to forget what they have learned, without regular reminders that they will get from daily sessions with parents / carers.

 How does the service decide when to stop the visits?

-Typically there will be a review after the initial block of six sessions.
-If it is agreed that more sessions would be helpful then these will be agreed at the review.
-There is usually a break of a few weeks during which time you can help your child practice and develop the skills they are learning.
-During this break you can still speak with your Portage worker.
+There is usually a break of a few weeks during which time you can help your child practise and develop the skills they are learning.
+You can still speak with and get advice from your Portage worker during this break.

 Venue: Hackney Ark